-One of the most popular questions asked of personal injury attorneys is how long it takes to settle a claim.
+One of the most popular questions asked of Chicago personal injury attorneys is how long it takes to settle a claim.
 While it seems like a simple question, there is no easy answer because each case is different and each case takes a different amount of time to reach resolution.

 Liability Can Affect the Length of a Claim

 Different Injuries Can Cause Different Settlement Times